FSPeterJ/GeoCacheProject/README.md

 # GeoCacheProject

 This was a 1-month group project to program a GPS system using an arduino and a 5x8 full color LED display.
+The main object was to build a small GPS unit that could be pre-programmed with the position of several flags around campus and the software needed to guide us to the flags.

-The very low memory constraint of the device was an interesting part as any heap corruption from having too much on the stack or fragmented heap produced a very colorful mess on the display.
+The low memory constraint of the device was an interesting part as any heap corruption from having too much on the stack or fragmented heap produced a very colorful mess on the display.

 Smoothing the current position was also tough to lock down to a good enough feel to make it useful.
 A lot of wandering around outside with the laptop and the device sitting on top tweaking values and reading console output.